+TABLE 1 ~ Applicable Affordability Requirements ~ RENTAL HOUSING

 Type of Activity Average HOME Funds Per Unit Affordability Term

 Rehabilitation Under \$15,000 5 years

 Rehabilitation \$15,000 - \$40,000 10 years

 Rehabilitation Over \$40,000 15 years

 New Construction Any Amount 20 years

-B. Single-Family Owner-Occupied Housing
+B. Owner-Occupied Housing

-HOME funds may be used for acquisition, rehabilitation and new construction of single-family owner-occupied housing units.
-All HOME funds used for owner-occupied housing must benefit existing homeowners whose household incomes are below 80% of the area median income.
+HOME funds may be used for acquisition, rehabilitation and new construction of owner-occupied housing units.
+All HOME funds used for owner-occupied housing must benefit existing homeowners or new homebuyers whose household incomes are below 80% of the area median income.
 In addition:

-- The assisted housing must be the owner's principal residence; - The appraised value of the property after rehabilitation must be less than HUD's Section 203(b) mortgage limit for the type of single-family housing for the area; (Area maximum appraised values are available with the HOME Program Application.) - If the house is sold within the recapture period HOME funds will be paid back to the NC OHCD; - A homebuyer unit must have a ratified sales contract within nine months of construction completion. - The recapture period is related to the level of funding on a per house basis. - See chart below for the Affordability Period pertaining to single-family owner-occupied housing.
+- The assisted housing must be the owner's principal residence; - For homeowner rehabilitation projects, the appraised value of the property after rehabilitation must be less than HUD's Section 203(b) mortgage limit for the type of single-family housing for the area; - If the house is sold within the recapture period HOME funds will be paid back to the NC OCD; - A homebuyer unit must have a ratified sales contract within nine months of construction completion. - The recapture period is related to the amount of the HOME homebuyer subsidy or rehabilitation assistance on a per-unit basis. - See Table 2 (below) for the Affordability Period pertaining to owner-occupied housing.

+TABLE 2 ~ Applicable Affordability Requirements ~ HOMEOWNER HOUSING

 Homeownership Assistance HOME Amount Per-Unit Minimum Period of Affordability in Years

 Under \$15,000 5

 \$15,000 to \$40,000 10

 Over \$40,000 15